Wikidata/editgroups/README.md

 * edit `secret.py` with the user and password of the table (they can be found in `~/replica.my.cnf`).
 The name of the table is the one you used at creation above (`s1234__editgroups` where `s1234` is replaced by the username of the tool).

 Configure OAuth login
-* Request an OAuth client id at https://meta.wikimedia.org/wiki/Special:OAuthConsumerRegistration/propose
+* Request an OAuth client id at https://meta.wikimedia.org/wiki/Special:OAuthConsumerRegistration/propose.
+Beyond the normal editing scopes, you will also need to perform administrative actions (delete, restore) on behalf of users, so make sure you request these scopes too.
 * Put the tokens in `~/www/python/src/editgroups/settings/secret.py`

 Migrate the database